rgoulter/keyboard-labs/docs/pcb-rivets.md

 PCB rivets also don't require a specialised PCB footprint for the switches.

-In my experience, M1.5 PCB rivets work for MX switches, and M1.2 for Choc switches.
+In my experience, M1.5 PCB rivets work for MX switches, and M1.3 (M1.2) for Kailh Choc v1 switches.

 ## Example of using M1.2 "PCB Rivets" with Kailh Choc v1 switches